NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 72.
+Use understanding of molecular shape, bond polarity and symmetry to establish and explain the polarity of molecules.
+- [ ] 71.
+Use knowledge of electronegativity to establish bond polarity.
+- [ ] 70.
+Describe how dispersion forces arise in all substances, and explain how molecular shape, and number of atoms affect the strength of dispersion forces.
+- [ ] 69.
+Recognise that intermolecular forces are present in all substances, but are most significant in discussion of the properties of covalent molecular substances, due to the lack of any stronger interactions between molecules.
+- [ ] 68.
+Compare the relative strength of ionic, covalent and metallic bonding with intermolecular forces.
+- [ ] 67.
+Describe the difference between intramolecular bonding and intermolecular forces.
+- [ ] 66.     _Provide a balanced discussion of the advantages and disadvantages of nanomaterials.
+(SHE)_
+- [ ] 65.     _Describe and explain examples of environmental concerns associated with the use of nanomaterials.
+(SHE)_
+- [ ] 64.     _Describe the potential health risks associated with the use of nanoparticles.
+(SHE)_
+- [ ] 63.
+Identify uses of nanomaterials and suggest advantages and disadvantages to their use.
+- [ ] 62.
+State and describe how the properties of nanomaterials may differ from the properties of the bulk material, and give examples.
+- [ ] 61.
+Describe what nanomaterials are.
+- [ ] 60.
+Explain the physical properties of covalent network substances, including:
 - [ ] 58.
 Recognise some common covalent network substances, including diamond, graphite and silicon dioxide.
 - [ ] 57.
 Explain the physical properties of covalent molecular substances, including:
 - [ ] 56.
 Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.